winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 Used Python again and struggled for quite a bit, as I was traversing the graph in the wrong direction.
 After some hints to try the other direction it went kind of quick.
 Part 2 solved 16 min after part 1, record time.
 Also tried to rewrite in Clojure, but as of day 27, still not 100% done with part 1 (it's buggy).
+That was finally fixed on day 28, and again I am a bit surprised how concise and readable the Clojure solution is, it's just that I need hours to arrive there.

 ## Day 7 - Amplification Circuit